bulgantamiri/fibostackclient/releasenotes/source/pre_20_releases.rst

 1.0.2 (19 Jan 2015)
 ===================

-* The OpenStackClient content from the OpenStack Wiki has been migrated into the OSC source repo.
-This includes the :oscdoc:`Command Structure <commands>`, :oscdoc:`Command List <command-list>` and :oscdoc:`Human Interface Guide <humaninterfaceguide>` documents.
+* The fibostackClient content from the fibostack Wiki has been migrated into the fsc source repo.
+This includes the :fscdoc:`Command Structure <commands>`, :fscdoc:`Command List <command-list>` and :fscdoc:`Human Interface Guide <humaninterfaceguide>` documents.

 * Set a default domain ID when both ``OS_USER_DOMAIN_ID`` and ``OS_USER_DOMAIN_NAME`` are not set.
 This is also done for